flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 neg <- fm.sapply(m1, "neg")
 ```

-**Aggregation** (`fm.agg` and `fm.agg.mat`) takes an array and an aggregation operator, and outputs a single element or a vector.
-If these functions gets a binary operator, it will try to construct an aggregation operator with `fm.create.agg.op`.
+**Aggregation** (`fm.agg` and `fm.agg.mat`) take an array and an aggregation operator, and outputs a single element or a vector.
+If these functions get a binary operator, they will try to construct an aggregation operator with `fm.create.agg.op`.

 * `fm.agg(fm, FUN)`: aggregates over the entire array.
 * `fm.agg.mat(fm, margin, FUN)`: aggregates over each individual row or column of a matrix and outputs a vector.